AlGepe/OmniCalcs/ValentinesSex/ElevenShortPhrases.md

+var comments = [
-[-100, "There are very few thing  in this life that are worse than having very little sex, and one of them is having a lot of bad sex"], [-85, "It is about quality more than quantity, but maybe a bit more quantity won't hurt?"], [-70, "You're so close to the "once a week" magic number for happiness that means nothing for a specific individual or couple... but hey, there's something to aspire to!"], [-40, "Nothing wrong with not having tons of sex, but make sure that when it happens you make it count!"], [-10, "A little below average, which means most people will feel superior but you're not doing bad enough to complain about it..."], [0, "You are just slightly above average, which means you are... better?
-Well done, I guess.], [10, "The uncomfortable position of above average, you might feel mentally superior but you're still practically average :P"], [40, "You're well above the average; Statistically you must have had at least one amazing encounter, congrats!"], [70, "Most people will envy your sex life, just don't mention any mishaps if you want it to stay that way, ok? ;)"], [85, "Wow, that's a lot!
-Make sure you still have time to eat, drink and rest ;)"], [100, "Bragging rights OVER 9000!!
-We both know it's quality that matters more than quantity, but maybe they don't so go tell everyone!" ],
+[-100, "There are few things in this life that are worse than having very little sex, one of them is having a lot of bad sex.
+So don't worry, keep looking."], [-85, "It is about quality over quantity, but maybe a bit more quantity won't hurt?"], [-70, ""],
+[-40, "Nothing wrong with not having tons of sex.
+Make sure that when it happens you make it count!"], [-10, "A little below average.
+You're not doing bad enough to complain about it..."], [0, "You are just slightly above average.
+Well done, I guess?"], [10, "Above average: better than average?
+Worse than average?
+Depends on your experiences."], [40, "You're well above the average; Statistically you must have had at least one amazing encounter, congrats!"], [70, ""],
+[85, "Wow, that's a lot!
+Make sure you still have time to eat, drink and rest ;)"], [100, ""],
+   ];